Ammar Badwy | Posted on April 2, 2020

 - Cardiovascular system

-It is possible that the results of our survey are subject to response bias, causing an overestimation of the number of problems that occur because of the COVID-19 pandemic.
-Even though, it does seem that lots of companies are affected by the COVID-19 pandemic and that it is causing problems in the entire pharma supply chain.
-This could have consequences for the availability of medicine both in the short-term and the long-term.
+Our survey results may be subject to response bias, causing an overestimation of the number of problems that occur because of the COVID-19 pandemic.
+Even though it seems that many companies are affected by the COVID-19 pandemic, it is causing problems in the entire pharma supply chain.
+This could have consequences for the availability of medicine in the short- and long term.